stackbit-projects/neat-mango-abba3/src/pages/index.md

   - type: hero_section
     title: Learn How to Trade the Market
     subtitle: >-
-      Easily trade the market with stocks and/or options using the simple fundamentals of Indicators
+      Easily trade the market with stocks and options using the simple fundamentals of Indicators
     actions:
       - label: Learn More